 Upon making a post via your business page, your Facebook shows you the total number of people you were able to “reach” with your post.

-In the above example it can be seen that 104 individual Facebook users have seen this post.
-In other words, this many people have had the post displayed on their screen in their user’s feed.
+In other words, these many people have had the post displayed on their screen in their user’s feed.

 But not all of them put in the effort to truly understand what they mean.
 Also, it’s easy to confuse Reach with Impressions and vice versa.